eibanezUH/eibanezUH.github.io/essays/Reflect_on_AI_Usage.md

 ---
 layout: essay
 type: essay
-title: "The Oxford Comma?"
+title: "How to use Skynet in the Classroom"
 # All dates must be YYYY-MM-DD format!
-date: 2025-02-7
+date: 2025-05-9
 published: true
 labels:
-  - Typescript
+  - AI
-  - VsCode
+  - ChatGPT
-  - ESLint
+  - Grok
 ---

 ## Introduction